Tokyo Disneyland to close through mid-March on coronavirus concerns

 It said on an earnings call on Feb.
 5 that closure of the Shanghai park could impact operating profit by about $135 million if closed for 2 months.

-Reporting by Ritsuko Ando and Brenda Goh; Editing by Christian Schmollinger and Muralikumar Anantharaman
+Reporting by Ritsuko Ando and Brenda Goh; Editing by Christian Schmollinger, Muralikumar Anantharaman and Michael Perry